(80): Kannywood Movie Review: HIJIRA

 religious perspective, the character of Gambo betrays the possible idea of the

 film.
-Doubtless, it is a common practice among the traditional doctors to use incantation
+Doubtless, it is a common practice among traditional doctors to use incantation

 and invocation, showing Gambo doing the same is incongruous.
 His medicine